CDCgov/tostadas/README.md

 ```
 mamba install -c bioconda nextflow
 ```
-### 5. Test your installation by running the following nextflow commands on test data
+### 5. Update the default submissions config file with your NCBI username and password, and run the following nextflow command to execute the scripts with default parameters and the local run environment:
 ```
+# update this config file (you don't have to use vim)
+vim bin/config_files/default_config.yaml
+# test command for virus reads
 nextflow run main.nf -profile test,<singularity|docker|conda> --virus
 ```
 The pipeline outputs appear in `tostadas/test_output`